Creatiwity/witycms-doc/compatibility.md

 # Compatibility

-The deployment and the basics uses of wityCMS doesn’t require special knowledge in PHP programming.
-However, if you want to reach into the heart of the system to customize wityCMS deeply, you will be faced some time to rewrite PHP lines.
-It is important to control at least one programming language to better understand the inner workings of wityCMS and avoid wasting time if you want to make some changes.
+The deployment and the basics uses of wityCMS do not require specific knowledge in "PHP" programming.
+However, if you wish to reach into the heart of the system to customize wityCMS, you will have to the rewriting of some PHP lines.
+In this case, it is essential to master at least one programming language to better understand the inner workings of wityCMS.

 ## Webservers